maxmind/libmaxminddb/README.md

 The `configure` script takes the standard options to set where files are installed such as `--prefix`, etc. See `./configure --help` for details.

+If after installing, you receive an error that `libmaxminddb.so.0` is missing you may need to add the `lib` directory in your `prefix` to your library path.
+On most Linux distributions when using the default prefix (`/usr/local`), you can do this by running the following commands:

+    $ sudo sh -c "echo /usr/local/lib  >> /etc/ld.so.conf.d/local.conf"
+    $ ldconfig

 # Installing from the Git Repository

+To install from Git, you will need automake, autoconf, and libtool installed in addition to make and a compiler.

 Our public git repository is hosted on GitHub at https://github.com/maxmind/libmaxminddb